SIOSDataKeeper/SIOSDataKeeper-SQL-Cluster/README.md

 +	Two Availability Sets; one for the cluster VMs, and the other for the configured client VM

 External connections via RDP can be made to all four VMs created by this template.
-The cluster is configured to use a file share witness, which is hosted on the AD Domain Controller.
+The cluster is configured to use a file share witness for quorum.
+This file share is hosted on the AD Domain Controller.

 # Known Issues